 We can’t miss the UNESCO Heritage site of historic Colonia del Sacramento, founded by the Portuguese in 1680, and one of the oldest towns in Uruguay.
 Lonely Planet calls this town “irresistibly picturesque.”
 We’ll check out the main sights, then stroll the streets marveling at the colorful old homes and pretty plazas.
 You can take photos, visit the cool shops and art galleries.
 We will meet up with some delightful Uruguayan women who have a knitting group, and see what they are working on!
 Lunch and dinner on your own in Colonia; it will be fun to choose some interesting places near the hotel.

 After a couple of nights in this charming and colorful town, we take the ferry back to Buenos Aires to relax and see more of the city.
 Then we drive south to the most gorgeous traditional Estancia (ranch).
 During four tranquil days here, we’ll immerse ourselves in knitting, making the pattern created especially for BTSA knitters by Joji, using our own hand-dyed Malabrigo yarn.
 She has designed a pattern that uses the yardage in the weight of Malabrigo yarn that they will let us dye!

-There will be plenty of time to relax, knit, eat, walk or bike over the Estancia’s 250 acres, then drink some wine and relax some more!
+There will be plenty of time to relax, knit, eat and walk over the Estancia’s 250 acres, then drink some wine and relax some more!
 In addition to Joji’s workshop and Alejandra’s dye lesson, Cynthia will present an Update to Andean Knitting, Powerpoint showing examples of some of the new innovations and techniques done in nearby Bolivia and Peru.
 The estancia house has roaring fireplaces in the library and living room so it is very cozy for hanging out in the evenings.
 During the days, we can walk outdoors or knit or read a good book, between cold drinks!